akash-podder/E-Cloud-Learniverse/kubernetes/KUBERNETES_COMMANDS.md

 ```

 # Project Commands
-At first get the Current Cluster Name what "kubctl" is pointing to
+At first get the Current Cluster Name what "kubectl" is pointing to

+## Commands for "load" image in "Kind" Cluster
 ```bash
 kubectl config current-context
 ```